 How can I help?

 Where you feel the oral sensory seeking is related to a developmental delay, then it will be important to provide your child with developmental age appropriate activities.
-These may be games and activities that are at a lower level than their actual age.
-I would recommend toys that are designed for under two years and are therefore safe to mouth.
+These may be games and activities that are designed for younger children, rather than their actual age.
+We would recommend toys that are designed for under two years and are therefore safe to mouth.
 You can be quite creative with this.
 Look for toys with different textures.
-If the child is able to eat safely, you can also use harder food items, such as teething rusks, long carrots, broccoli stems.
+If the child is able to eat safely, you can also use harder food items, such as teething rusks, long carrots or broccoli stems.
 Different temperatures can give variety.
 The child may also like toys that vibrate.
 There is a product called the ARK z-vibe which is very robust and designed for children.
-It is best to search using ‘ARK Z-vibe’, otherwise you can receive some interesting search results!
+It is best to search using the term ‘ARK Z-vibe.’
+Otherwise, you can receive some very interesting search results!

 Your child will also likely enjoy activities with a lot of sensory input such as water play, corn flour or edible finger paints, general toys with light, noise or vibration.
 You must just make sure that any item you are using is safe to be put in their mouth and cannot be accidentally swallowed.
-In addition, children who are oral sensory seeking benefit from general sensorimotor play and games.
-This includes swings, sand pits, messy play, soft play areas, swimming, etc. For children in wheelchairs, I would definitely recommend seeking out a wheelchair swing or sensory play space they can access movement in.
+In addition, children who are oral sensory seekers benefit from whole body sensorimotor play and games.
+This includes swings, sand pits, messy play, soft play areas, swimming, etc. For children in wheelchairs, we would definitely recommend seeking out a wheelchair swing or sensory play space they are able to access.

 Oral sensory seeking to help with self-regulation and sensory overload

-This will depend on what your child is putting into their mouth and when.
-Firstly it is helpful to identify if there is a pattern to the oral seeking behaviour.
+Here, it will depend on what your child is putting into their mouth and when.
+Firstly, it is helpful to identify if there is a pattern to the oral seeking behaviour.
 Does it happen more often at home or at school?
 Is it happening more in the morning or the evening?
 What events or activities trigger it?
 It is happening more often when your child is tired?
 Does it happen more when they are worried?
 Could they be overloaded?
 Might they be bored?